Android-for-Python/Android-for-Python-Users/README.md

 os.environ["KIVY_ORIENTATION"] = "LandscapeLeft LandscapeRight"
 ```

 *Some other combinations do not work as expected*, see https://github.com/kivy/python-for-android/issues/2724 .
-This is a known issue, the behaviour may change.
+This is a known issue, the behavior may change.

 ### source.include_exts